huggingface/huggingface_hub/docs/hub/searching-the-hub.md

 ![](../assets/hub/search_glue.gif)

-Now that we have the pieces, we just need to combine them all together for something the api can use, through the `ModelFilter` and `DatasetFilter` classes.
-These take those outputs we just had, and transform them into something the API can use conviently:
+Now that all the pieces are there, the last step is to combine them all for something the API can use through the `ModelFilter` and `DatasetFilter` classes.
+The classes transform the outputs of the previous step into something the API can use conveniently:

 ```python